jiangfz1997/distributed_searching_engine/README.md

 ## How to Run

 You can run the system in two modes: **Quick Demo** (recommended for evaluation) or **Full Pipeline** (re-computation from scratch).
+**Important:** Make sure Docker Desktop is running before executing the commands.
+**Important:** If using custom XML files, ensure they:
+               follow the same structure as the Simple English Wikipedia dump. move file to data/raw/ directory.

 ### Option 1: Quick Verification (Toy Dataset)
 Approximate time: ~3 minutes
 This mode executes the **full distributed pipeline** (Ingestion -> Indexing -> PageRank -> Serving) using a small subset of data (5000 pages).
 It allows you to verify the system logic in seconds without waiting for the full dataset.
 1. Open a terminal in the project root and run:
     ```bash
     python run_full_pipeline.py --file data/raw/simplewiki-toy.xml